-- 8.9.1 The Board of Directors, pursuant to article 6 of the Company's Articles of Associations and the relevant resolution of the Shareholders' Meeting of 13 May 2019, may increase the share capital of the Company in one or several times by a (cumulated) amount of maximum €1,106,211,679.40.
-The Board of Directors can exercise this power for a period of five (5) years as from the date of publication of the Annexes to the Belgian State Gazette of the completion of the condition precedent of the amendment to the Company's Articles of Association approved by the Extraordinary Shareholders' Meeting of 13 May 2019.
-This authorization may be renewed in accordance with the relevant legal provisions. - 8.9.2 Pursuant to Article 15 of the Company's Articles of Association, the Company may, without any prior authorization of the Shareholders' Meeting, in accordance with articles 7:215ff of the Belgian Companies and Associations Code and within the limits set out in these provisions, acquire, on or outside a regulated market, its own shares, which correspond to maximum 20% of the issued shares, for a price which will respect the legal requirements, but which will in any case not be more than 20% below the lowest closing price in the last thirty trading days preceding the transaction and not more than 20% above the highest closing price in the last thirty trading days preceding the transaction.
-This authorization is valid for five years from the date of the publication of the completion of the condition precedent of the amendment to the Company's Articles of Association approved by the extraordinary shareholders' meeting of 13 May 2019.
+8.9.1 The Board of Directors, pursuant to article 6 of the Company's Articles of Associations and the relevant resolution of the Shareholders' Meeting of 13 May 2019, may increase the share capital of the Company in one or several times by a (cumulated) amount of maximum $\in 1,106,211,679.40$.
+The Board of Directors can exercise this power for a period of five (5) years as from the date of publication of the Annexes to the Belgian Official Gazette of the completion of the condition precedent of the amendment to the Company's Articles of Association approved by the Extraordinary Shareholders' Meeting of 13 May 2019.
+This authorization may be renewed in accordance with the relevant legal provisions.

+8.9.2 Pursuant to Article 15 of the Company's Articles of Association, the Company may, without any prior authorization of the Shareholders' Meeting, in accordance with articles 7:215ff of the BCCA and within the limits set out in these provisions, acquire, on or outside a regulated market, its own shares, which correspond to maximum 20% of the issued shares, for a price which will respect the legal requirements, but which will in any case not be more than 20% below the lowest closing price in the last thirty trading days preceding the transaction and not more than 20% above the highest closing price in the last thirty trading days preceding the transaction.
+This authorization is valid for five years from the date of the publication of the completion of the condition precedent of the amendment to the Company's Articles of Association approved by the Extraordinary Shareholders' Meeting of 13 May 2019.

-This authorization covers the acquisition on or outside a regulated market by a direct subsidiary within the meaning and the limits set out in article 7:221ff of the Belgian Companies and Associations Code.
+This authorization covers the acquisition on or outside a regulated market by a direct subsidiary within the meaning and the limits set out in article 7:221ff of the BCCA.
 If the acquisition is made by a direct subsidiary, the dividends attached to the shares held by the subsidiary go to the subsidiary.

-The Board of Directors is authorized, subject to compliance with the provisions of the Belgian Companies and Associations Code, to acquire for the company's account the company's own shares if such acquisition is necessary to avoid serious and imminent harm to the company.
-Such authorization is valid for three years as from the date of publication of the completion of the condition precedent of the amendment of the Company's Articles of Association, approved by the Extraordinary Shareholders' Meeting of 13 May 2019, in the Annexes to the Belgian State Gazette.
+Pursuant to article 15 of the Company's Articles of Association, the Board of Directors is authorized, subject to compliance with the provisions of the Belgian Companies and Associations Code, to acquire for the Company's account the Company's own shares if such acquisition is necessary to avoid serious and imminent harm to the Company.
+Such authorization is valid for three years as from the date of publication in the Annexes to the Belgian Official Gazette of the completion of the condition precedent of the amendment of the Company's Articles of Association, approved by the Extraordinary Shareholders' Meeting of 13 May 2019.

-The Board of Directors is authorized to divest itself of part of or all the company's shares at any time and at a price it determines, on or outside the stock market or in the framework of its remuneration policy to personnel or directors of the company or to prevent any serious and imminent harm to the company.
-The authorization covers the divestment of the company's shares by a direct subsidiary within the meaning of the Belgian Companies and Associations Code.
-The authorization is valid without any time restriction, irrespective of whether the divestment is to prevent any serious and imminent harm for the company or not.
+The Board of Directors is authorized to divest itself of part of or all the company's shares at any time and at a price it determines, on or outside the stock market or in the framework of its remuneration policy to personnel or directors of the company or to prevent any serious and imminent harm to the Company.
+The authorization covers the divestment of the Company's shares by a direct subsidiary within the meaning of the BCCA.
+The authorization is valid without any time restriction, irrespective of whether the divestment is to prevent any serious and imminent harm for the Company or not.